izivkov/DynamicResourceTranslator/README.md

         .setAppLocale(Locale("es"))
         .setEngine(BushTranslationEngine())
 ```
-Setting the `App Locale` tells the library that your default `strings.xml` contains string in the language.
+Setting the `App Locale` tells the library that your default `strings.xml` contains string in the specified language.
 In this
 case, we tell the app that the strings are in Spanish.
 For more information, see [Application-language-vs-Default-Language](#application-language-vs-default-language).

 Then retrieve the API anywhere in your program: